Ismail Ahmed Cachalia: Biography

 By 1972, Cachalia retired from active politics due to ill health and shifted his residence to Kala Kacha, Navsari in the Indian state of Gujarat where his ancestors came from, but divided his time between the two countries.
 After the dismantling of apartheid regime, ANC requested him to take part in their campaign in the first general election with universal suffrage in 1994 which he could not.
-He was present at the function of the dedication of the memorials of Thillaiaadi Valliammai and Swami Nagappen Padayachee to the nation at the Braamfontein cemetery on 15 July 1914 along with Walter Sisulu and also during Jyoti Basu's visit to Johannesburg in 1997.
+He was present at the function of the dedication of the memorials of Thillaiaadi Valliammai and Swami Nagappen Padayachee to the nation at the Braamfontein cemetery on 15 July 1994 along with Walter Sisulu and also during Jyoti Basu's visit to Johannesburg in 1997.
 He died on 8 August 2003 at the age of 94.
-Cachalia was married to Rabia and the couple had one son, Yehia and seven daughters, Mariam, Amina, Saeedah, Hafsa, Rashida, Daya and Khaleeda Dockrat; Khaleeda preceded him in death by one year.
+Cachalia was married three times.
+His first wife died, as well as his first child shortly after her.
+Maryam Bhana was his second wife with whom he had one son, Yahya, and four daughters, Hafsa, Saeedah, Rashida and Khaleeda.
+After Maryam died he married a Rabia in India.
+Khaleeda preceded him in death by one year.
 His mortal remains were buried at Bethal, a town known for potato farming in Mpumalanga, South Africa.

 Cachalia received the World Peace Council Prize in 1955.
 The Government of India awarded him the civilian honour of Padma Shri in 1977.
 Nelson Mandela's autobiography, Conversations With Myself, carries a short biography of Ismail Cachalia.